jamesrhester/CrystalInfoFramework.jl/docs/src/tutorial.md

 the length of the loop it is added to - this is checked.

 A completely new loop can be created with [`create_loop!`](@ref).
-The columns corresponding to the data names provided to `create_loop` must have previously been added to the data block, just like for [`add_to_loop!`](@ref).
+The columns corresponding to the data names provided to `create_loop!` must have previously been added to the data block, just like for [`add_to_loop!`](@ref).